GOkwori/AccountSphere/README.md

 * `Mobile-Friendly Layout`: The application's responsive design ensures a seamless user experience across desktops, tablets, and mobile devices.
 Content adapts dynamically to different screen sizes, maintaining usability and clarity across devices.

 * `Access Control`: Role-based access control ensures that each user has permissions aligned with their role, whether it's an Account Officer, Administrator, Product Manager, or News Analyst.
-This minimises risks associated with data security and unauthorized access.
+This minimises risks associated with data security and unauthorised access.

 **Specific Role-Based Features:**